 Give this meatball stroganoff a try next!

-For this recipe you’ll need: 93/7 ground beef (93% lean to 7% fat), fresh breadcrumbs, onion, salt, pepper, eggs, catsup, honey or brown sugar, soy sauce, garlic, jalapeno (optional)
+Ingredients for this recipe: 93/7 ground beef (93% lean to 7% fat), fresh breadcrumbs, onion, salt, pepper, eggs, catsup, honey or brown sugar, soy sauce, garlic, jalapeno (optional)

 When I grew up and moved out we started having all holidays at my house with me doing the cooking - Mom preferred to garden or clean or do about anything rather than cook.
 Still, Christmas Eve was always at her house and it always included meatballs.

-I like to make them ahead and keep them in the freezer – much more flavor and fewer weird ingredients than the commercial ones but you could use those if you wanted to.
+I like to make them ahead of time in a big batch, leaving the sauce off, and keep them in the freezer.
+My meatball recipe has so much more flavor and fewer weird ingredients than the commercial ones.

 - Although some people feel that fattier meats yield a more tender meatball (80/20) I prefer leaner meats.
 Try both and see which you like better.